George Papadopoulos: Career

 In September 2015, Papadopoulos left the Hudson Institute and joined Energy Stream, a London energy consultancy, as an oil and gas consultant for four months before joining Ben Carson's presidential campaign.

 Beginning in December 2015 and while living in London, Papadopoulos served on the National Security and Foreign Policy Advisory Committee for Ben Carson's campaign for the 2016 Republican presidential nomination.
 In early February 2016, he began work as a director at the London Centre of International Law Practice but left the Carson campaign in mid-February 2016 and moved from London to Chicago in March 2016.

-Former Trump campaign adviser Michael Caputo described Papadopoulos’ role in the Trump's 2016 election campaign as a volunteer “coffee boy”.
+Former Trump campaign adviser Michael Caputo described Papadopoulos's role in the Trump's 2016 election campaign as a volunteer "coffee boy".

 In 2019, Papadopoulos announced he had joined the board of advisors for the medical cannabis company C3, which manufactures the marijuana pill Idrasil.

+In September 2024, reports emerged that George Papadopoulos had joined the editorial board of the website intelligencer.today, alongside contributors associated with Kremlin-affiliated media.
+The company associated with intelligencer.today lists a Los Angeles business address, which was provided by board member Igor Lopatonok.
+Lopatonok’s business address is in Moscow.

 Involvement in Donald Trump's presidential campaign

-While living in London, Papadopoulos first reached out to the Trump campaign on August 4, 2015, expressing interest in “an advisory role to Mr. Trump on matters of energy security and U.S. policy in the Eastern Mediterranean."
+While living in London, Papadopoulos first reached out to Donald Trump's campaign on August 4, 2015, expressing interest in “an advisory role to Mr. Trump on matters of energy security and U.S. policy in the Eastern Mediterranean."
 Further unsuccessful emails in an effort to obtain a position in the Trump campaign followed, but in December 2015, with the Ben Carson campaign on the verge of suspending, Papadopoulos believed that parts of the Carson campaign would be assumed by the Trump campaign, and decided to pursue this route.

 Papadopoulos sent his résumé to the Ben Carson presidential campaign, which hired him as a foreign policy adviser for two-and-a-half months, December 2015 through mid-February 2016.
-Sam Clovis, who at the time was national co-chairman of Donald Trump's campaign team, approved him as an unpaid adviser.
+Sam Clovis, who at the time was national co-chairman of Trump's campaign team, approved him as an unpaid adviser.
 In his campaign job interview via Skype from London on March 6, Clovis allegedly told Papadopoulos that one of the campaign's foreign policy priorities was to improve U.S.–Russia relations, though Clovis later denied saying that.

-Employed at that time with the London Centre of International Law Practice (LCILP), on March 12, 2016, Papadopoulos was part of an LCILP visiting delegation to the Link Campus University in Rome.
+Employed at that time with the London Centre of International Law Practice (LCILP), on March 12, 2016, Papadopoulos was part of an LCILP visiting delegation to the Link Campus University in Rome, a university associated with Italian intelligence agencies.
 There he met Joseph Mifsud, a Maltese academic with alleged ties to Russian intelligence who was at the time a teacher at the University of Stirling in Scotland.

-Joins Trump Team
+Joins Trump team

-On March 21, 2016, in an interview with the editorial board of The Washington Post Donald Trump announced Papadopoulos as one of his campaign's foreign policy advisers.
-Trump, reading from a list, said: "He's an oil and energy consultant, excellent guy".
+On March 21, 2016, in an interview with the editorial board of The Washington Post, Trump announced Papadopoulos as one of his campaign's foreign policy advisers.
+Trump, reading from a list, said: "He's an oil and energy consultant, excellent guy."